 Applicants must be licensed and in active practice in their country of primary residence

-This program can be completed in one to two years full-time, or up to six years part-time
+This program can be completed in one year full-time

 Successful completion of the program leads to a Departmental Certificate of Completion issued by the Department of Family and Community Medicine, University of Toronto certificate

 Fellows are evaluated on each component on a pass / fail basis.
 There is no terminal examination or thesis.
 All components must be passed.